Para-Bannai-Ito Polynomials: Para-Bannai--Ito polynomials for , even

 We also have

 which generalize a known result for mirror-symmetric Jacobi matrices.
-Finally, we give a general expression for $h_n = \sqrt{u_{1} \ldots u_{n}}$ which can be squared and inserted in (\ref{C3_ortho}) to complete the characterization of the para-Bannai-Ito for $N=2j$ with $j$ even.
+Finally, we give a general expression for $h_n = \sqrt{u_{1} \cdots u_{n}}$ which can be squared and inserted in \eqref{C3_ortho} to complete the characterization of the para-Bannai--Ito for $N=2j$ with $j$ even,